kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-node-pool.md

 So, please use this feature at your own risk.
 However, we'd greatly appreciate your feedbacks because they do accelerate improvements in this area!

+### Known Limitations

+* Running `kube-aws node-pools update` to increase or decrease `targetCapacity` of a spot fleet resulst in a complete replacement of the Spot Fleet hence some downtime.
+[This is due to how CloudFormation works for updating a Spot Fleet](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-spotfleet.html#d0e60520)
+   * It is recommented to temporarily bring up an another, spare node pool to maintain the whole cluster capacity at a certain level while replacing the spot fleet

+### Pre-requisites

 This feature assumes you already have the IAM role with ARN like "arn:aws:iam::youraccountid:role/aws-ec2-spot-fleet-role" in your own AWS account.
 It implies that you've arrived "Spot Requests" in EC2 Dashboard in the AWS console at least once.
 See [the AWS documentation describing pre-requisites for Spot Fleet](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites) for details.

+### Steps

 To add a node pool powered by Spot Fleet, edit node pool's `cluster.yaml`: